Disc Degeneration and Lower Back Pain

 Spinopelvic Alignment and Sagittal Balance

-Whenever a level is fused for DDD, restoring lordosis is as important as achieving union — an examinable point the "ALIF restores lordosis" comment only hints at.
+Whenever a level is fused for DDD, restoring lordosis is as important as achieving union.
+Getting the union and losing the alignment is a technically successful operation that leaves the patient worse.

 - Pelvic incidence (PI) — a fixed, morphological parameter, equal to pelvic tilt (PT) + sacral slope (SS).
 It sets how much lumbar lordosis a given pelvis "needs."